discoproject/disco/doc/external.rst

 Disco provides an external interface for specifying map and reduce functions as external programs, instead of Python functions.
-This feature is useful if you have already existing programs or libraries that you would like to use in a Disco job, or your map / reduce :term:`task` is severely CPU or memory-bound and implementing it, say, in C, would remedy the problem.
+This feature is useful if you have already an existing program or a library which could be useful for a Disco job, or your map / reduce :term:`task` is severely CPU or memory-bound and implementing it, say, in C, would remedy the problem.

 Note that currently the external interface is not suitable for speeding up jobs that are mostly IO bound, or slowed down due to the overhead caused